open-io/oio-sds/rdir/README.md

 ### API Endpoints:
 Four endpoints are available for the META2 RDIR API:
-- __/v1/meta2/create__: Creating a database to hold the records relating to a certain META2 server.
+- __/v1/meta2/create__: Create a database to hold the records relating to a certain META2 server.
 - __/v1/meta2/push__: Add a record pointing to a container on a specified META2 server.